Harry Connick Jr.: Early life

 Harry Connick Jr. was born and raised in New Orleans.
 His mother, Anita Frances Livingston (née Levy; 1926–1981), was a lawyer and judge in New Orleans.
 His father, Harry Connick Sr. (1926–2024), was the district attorney of Orleans Parish from 1973 to 2003.
 He has an older sister named Suzanna.

 His parents also owned a record store.
 Connick's father was a Roman Catholic of Northern Irish descent, while his mother, who died of ovarian cancer when he was 13 years old, was Jewish and from New York; his part-Jewish heritage would later inspire him to play Jewish doctor Leo on Will & Grace.
 In addition to his career as a prosecutor, Connick Sr. also had a career performing weekly gigs at French Quarter Clubs.
 Connick and his sister, Suzanna, were raised in the Lakeview neighborhood of New Orleans.

-Harry Connick began learning to play keyboards at age three, playing publicly at age five, and recording with a local jazz band when he was ten.
+Connick began learning to play keyboards at age three, playing publicly at age five, and recording with a local jazz band when he was ten.
 At the age of nine, Connick performed Beethoven's Piano Concerto No. 3 Opus 37 with the New Orleans Symphony Orchestra (now the Louisiana Philharmonic).

 Later he played a duet with Eubie Blake at the Royal Orleans Esplanade Lounge in New Orleans.
 The song was "I'm Just Wild About Harry".
 It was recorded for a Japanese documentary called Jazz Around the World.
-The clip was also shown in a Bravo special called Worlds of Harry Connick, Junior. in 1999.
+The clip was also shown in a Bravo special called Worlds of Harry Connick, Junior in 1999.
 His musical talents were developed at the New Orleans Center for Creative Arts and under the tutelage of Ellis Marsalis Jr. and James Booker.

 Connick attended Jesuit High School, Isidore Newman School, Lakeview School, and the New Orleans Center for Creative Arts, all in New Orleans.
 After an unsuccessful attempt studying jazz at Loyola University New Orleans as well as giving recitals in the classical and jazz piano programs at Loyola, he left the city.
 He lived at the 92nd Street YMHA in New York City while he was a student at Hunter College and the Manhattan School of Music.

 There he met Columbia Records executive George Butler, who persuaded him to sign with the label.
 His first record, Harry Connick Jr., was mainly an album of instrumental standards.
 He soon acquired a reputation in jazz because of his regular performances at various high-profile New York City venues.
 His next album, 20, featured vocals and added to his success.